Matthew530419/git-manual/README_git-manual.md

 - Fast forward(ff) merges: Merge simply after HEAD(pointer) move to what branch you want to merge, using `git merge <name>`.
 However, there isn't any record of history about the merge.
 It seems to be committing continuously using one branch by one developer
 - Option no-ff merges: Use `git merge --no-ff <name>` if you want to record of the merge, and then, Please delete branch named "<name>" after finished the merge
 - Three way merges: Auto-merge with record as no-ff even though other commit exist, not between branches that you want to merge.
-Use `git merge <name>`
+Use `git merge <name>`, Please delete branch named "<name>" after finished the merge
-- Rebase: In case of three way merges pre-conditions, if you want ff merges, Use .
-However, If you cooperate with other developer on same branch, path would be different, so there would be conflict when the merge.
-Do not rebase in case of uploaded history on server. commonly use when the commit on local
 - `git merge <name>`: Merge branch named "<name>" into main or master branch concisely.
 Please delete branch named "<name>" after finished the merge, using `git branch -d <name>`
+- Rebase: In case of three way merges pre-conditions, if you want ff merges, Use rebase.
+However, If you cooperate with other developer on same branch, pointer would be different when he merge, there would be a high possibility of conflict.
+Do not rebase in case of uploaded history on server. commonly use when the commit on local.
+You can find details on 5 subject
+- Cherrypick: Use cherrypick if you need a commit about the function using hashcode.
+First, the commit on certain sub branch would be copied, pasted and merged on not only main branch but also other sub branch with other hashcode.
+It's also very useful.
+You can find details on 6 subject

 4. Conflict